tenzir/tenzir/tenzir/integration/README.md

 # Running integration tests

-To run all tests, execute the `integration` target from cmake.
+To run all tests, execute the `integration` target from CMake.

 To run all tests in this directory, use `bats tests/`.